Rhino to Revit workflow

 Exploded *sat file in Revit conceptual mass family

 Thus while it is a bit more tedious, it is better to offset the base curves and rebuild the geometry from scratch.
-Ideally, the new curves should be rebuilt to have the same properties as the original curve, for example, 40 control points, 3rd degree curve.
-If the curve is a spline, the deviation from the original curve to the new curve will be negligible.
+Ideally, the new curves should be rebuilt to have the same properties as the original curve, for example, 40 control points, 3rd-degree curve.
+If the curve is a spline, the deviation from the initial curve to the new curve will be negligible.
 If the curve is an arc or ellipse, the number of control points shouldn’t be a problem.
 While there may be some slight deviation from the desired geometric definition, it should allow you to generate native Revit elements from it.